yanghu199/slave-to-the-algorithm./sko/week8/README.md

 }

-It inspired me that what if I use speech rather than text for the input of my collage machine ?
-Directly mix the search function with speech.js together is not working, I need to let input = speechRec.resultValue , and a function like keyword matching?? ,and let word = speechRec.resultValue, word match with speech, and pop images.
+It inspired me that what if I use speech rather than text to input my collage machine?
+Directly mix the search function with speech.js together is not working, I need to let input = speechRec.resultValue , and a function like keyword matching??, and let word = speechRec.resultValue, word match with speech, and pop images.

 let lang = navigator.language || 'en-US';
 let speechRec = new p5.SpeechRec(lang, gotSpeech);